 In Greek legend the amazon was a female hunter, unusual for occupying a male role.
 The Amazon river was named after this legendary hunter when early European explorers encountered women who were hunters and in many ways acted like men.
-The counterpart of this role among men is called berdache.
+The counterpart of this role among men is called berdache or two spirits.
 Amazons are members of a legendary nation of female warriors in Greek mythology.
 Many cultures have acknowledged a masculine role for women.
 The Kaska Indians of the Subarctic may select a daughter when it appeared the family was going to have no sons and perform a transformation ceremony to symbolically turn the daughter into a son.
 The dried ovaries of a bear were tied to her belt which she always wore, she dressed like males and engaged in hunting.

 How did the ancient Greeks